Universal Basic Income: What It Is and What People Are Saying About It

 First the bad news: it’s nearly impossible to point to any current test of universal basic income and assume that the same exact results could be replicated with a nationwide program in America.
 Despite that reality, it is still interesting to note where various UBI principals have been explored so far.

 Perhaps the most notable test of UBI is actually set to take place stateside.
 As part of an 18-month test, 100 residents of Stockton, California will receive $500 a month in no-strings-attached payments.
-Sadly the program is just now kicking off, meaning results of the pilot program won’t be available for some time.
+Sadly the program just began in February, meaning results of the pilot program won’t be available for some time.

 These are just a few of the many basic income tests that have been tried, are currently underway, or are being discussed (for many more, I recommend checking out Lowrey’s book).
 For better or worse, each of these programs seems to be taking on a different shape and execution, meaning the data gained from them won’t necessarily be applicable to the needs of other cities, states, and countries.
 Still, these are the much-needed first steps that could one day bring a universal basic income system to the United States and beyond.